18–22 May 2026 | Dusit Thani Hotel, Bangkok

 | 15:30–17:00 | Parallel Sessions: Side Events | |

-| 15:30–17:00 | Side event 4 (Part 2): Multilateral Engagements: challenges and opportunities for regional cooperation (continuation) | Lumpini 3rd Floor (120 pers) |
+| 15:30–17:00 | Side event 4 (continuation): Multilateral Engagements: challenges and opportunities for regional cooperation (Part 2) | Lumpini 3rd Floor (120 pers) |

 |

-Hosted by: UKRI (UK) · ARC (Australia) · SSHRC (Canada) · NCRST (Namibia) · RCN (Norway) · JST (Japan) · NRF (South Africa) This side event explores how funders can improve the quality and impact of research investment by using metascience to generate better evidence for decision-making.
-Senior leaders from four GRC regions will share insights from national experiments and reforms aimed at strengthening funding processes and supporting high-risk, high-reward research.
-A global overview of metascience trends will feed into a panel discussion on what works — and what still needs testing — to enhance R&D systems. | Silom 3rd Floor (70 pers) | |
+Organized by: UKRI, United Kingdom · ARC, Australia · SSHRC, Canada · NCRST, Namibia · RCN, Norway · JST, Japan · NRF, South Africa This side event explores how funders can improve the quality and impact of research investment by using metascience to generate better evidence for decision‑making.
+Senior leaders from four GRC regions will share insights from national experiments and reforms aimed at strengthening funding processes and supporting high‑risk, high‑reward research.
+A global overview of metascience trends will highlight how the field is expanding internationally, feeding into a panel discussion on what works—and what still needs testing—to enhance R&D systems.
+Reflections from Japan and South Africa, along with audience Q&A, will help shape a shared understanding of emerging priorities. | Silom 3rd Floor (70 pers) | |

 | 17:00 | End of Business Day | |

-| 17:15–18:15 | Executive Support Group (ESG) (closed session) | Silom 3rd Floor |
+| 17:15–18:30 | Executive Support Group (ESG) (closed session) | Silom 3rd Floor (70 pers) |